8 Ways to Improve Customer Centric Selling in 2025

 8. Have you ever given up dealing with the problem?

 This approach shows you’re genuinely trying to understand your customer’s needs, and not just delivering a scripted presentation to them.
-The latter isn’t unique to their situation, so don’t bother using it.
 Learn what’s important to your customer and respond to them as an individual.

 Build relationships